o0ragman0o/EmrifySC/SmartContracts/audit.md

 - [x] Declare and implement boolean return values for the calling contract to test.
 - [x] Use `emit` keyword for event invocation.
 Fixed in 2137139

+Review 6
+- [ ] can be greatly simplified by refactoring `struct HODL` to use `lastClaimed` time instead of bool flags.
+- [ ] calculate `hodlerTime3M`,... dynamically against `hodlerTimeStart` rather than using state variables
+- [ ] remove core calculation to its own internal function
+- [ ] *BUG* maths is broken by change to `hodlerTotalValue` in function `invalidate()`.
+Two holders of equal stake will recieve different rewards if a third staker invaidates.

 `function finalizeHodler`

 - [x] Declare and implement boolean return values for the calling contract to test.
 Fixed in 2137139
 - [x] Use `require` instead of `assert` for testing success of code execution. (`assert` boolean expressions should only be referencing data not changing it)  Fixed in 2137139

+Review 6
+- [ ] *BUG* function does not test for unclaimed rewards and can completely wipe unclaimed rewards after 12 months

 `function claimHodlRewardsForMultipleAddresses`